erik-helleren/growing-SEs/src/teaching/3_teaching.md

 Lectures are a one directional flow of knowledge from presenter to audience member.
 When used in isolation, it doesn't support the deep understanding our engineers need.
 As such, very few situations call for significant lecturing.
 Exceptions typically have several of these traits:

-- It is difficult for a student to do self directed research on the subject.
+- It is difficult for a student to do self directed research on the subject because:
   - There is limited content on the subject.
   - Significant existing content is misleading or wrong.
-  - Its difficult to know where to start without a lot of context
+  - Its difficult to know where to start without a lot of context.
-- There is a large body of knowledge that is required before it can be applied.
+- There is a large body of theoretical knowledge that is required before it can be applied.
-- The subject is very theoretical
+- The subject is very theoretical and difficult to apply all together.

 If you feel the need to lecture, its key that you prepare, preserve your lecture, and present well.
 Preparation should consist of documentation describing the content you will be covering in enough depth to convey the subject you are covering.
 Those notes don't need to be perfect, but they should be made available before your presentation and updated just after.
 Likewise, preserve your lectures as often as possible via a recording.
 It should capture your first and foremost.
 Your slides should be an afterthought.